wwpa65/MechaCar_Statistical_Analysis/README.md

   - Correlation analysis before linear modeling will help identifying the vehicle parameters that correlate with fuel effiency (MPG)
     - It may help narrow down the factors (independent variables) that can be used in the multiple linear modeling.

-- Perform ANOVA test to find vehicle parameters that influence mean of mpg between MechaCar vehicles and Competitor's vehicles
+- Perform ONE-WAY ANOVA test to find if fuel efficiency of MechaCar vehicles is statistically different from other competitor cars
   - This will facilitate identify which parameters need to be optimized to improve the performance (fuel efficiency) of MechCar vehicles. **Note:** This can be equally applicable to testing other vehcle performances such as cost, safety, carbon footprint etc.
+  - ONE-WAY ANOWA can be performed by using vehicle manufacturer (MechaCar vs Competitor) comparisons

 - Using controlled experiment with competitor vehicle (preferably, one parameter at a time), A/B analysis can be performed to optimize the vehicle performance by using vehicle parameters identified in the ANOVA test.
+  - This can be performed if ONE-WAY ANOVA finds statistically differnt differences in fuel efficiencies between manufactures (MechaCar and competitors)

 *What metric or metrics are you going to test?*
 - Dependent variable: Fuel efficiency - City miles per gallon (MPG), highway MPG.
 These dependent variables needs testing one at a time.